 - Serving as co-lead counsel in a major international patent licensing arbitration, which was tried before a three-member panel in 2015, relating to standard essential patents and products with billions of dollars in revenue

 - Serving as lead counsel in an international arbitration regarding alleged breach of a patent license agreement, which was tried before a three-member panel in 2017

-- Serving as co-lead counsel for Samsung Electronics in a two-week trial in 2014 before the U.S. International Trade Commission in a case involving the enforcement and licensing of standard essential patents related to 3G and 4G cellular technology
+- Serving as co-lead counsel for a major technology in a two-week trial before the U.S. International Trade Commission in a case involving the enforcement and licensing of standard essential patents related to cellular technology

 - As lead counsel for Google in a variety of patent matters, both in federal court and before the PTAB, addressing or currently litigating issues related to digital image storage and transmission, voice control of computers, photo tagging technology, and online search

 - For multiple pharmaceutical clients, including Alcon and MedImmune, asserting patents in cases arising under the Hatch-Waxman Act

 - Representing one of the nation’s leading agricultural cooperatives in a series of class action lawsuits involving claims of alleged price fixing, monopolization and monopsonization